Today's Top Gainer

 Management responses to observations in Auditors Report

 With reference to observations made in Auditors Report, the notes of account is self-explanatory and therefore do not call for any further comments.
-The results for the year ended March 31, 2016 have been subjected to an audit by the Statutory Auditors of the Company and a qualified report has been issued by them thereon.
+The results for the year ended March 31, 2018 have been subjected to an audit by the Statutory Auditors of the Company without qualification.

 |Emphasis matters in Standalone financials||Management Response|